gitter-badger/AsyncOS/README.md

-This is the repository for AsyncOS, a small hobbyist operating system which is largely unique in it's attempt at being as asyncronous as possible - nearly all system calls are non-blocking, and communication between user processes and the kernel is handled through even polling (as well as communication between kernel modules); this typically devolves into a normal, blocking kernel implementation when there are few cores on the machine, but can result in significantly improved throughput on higher-core systems.
+This is the repository for AsyncOS, a small hobbyist operating system which is largely unique in it's attempt at being as asyncronous as possible - nearly all system calls are non-blocking, and communication between user processes and the kernel is handled through event polling (as well as communication between kernel modules); this typically devolves into a normal, blocking kernel implementation when there are few cores on the machine, but can result in significantly improved throughput on higher-core systems.